St Joseph's College

 Situated in the heart of Reading, St Joseph’s College is the leading independent day school for boys and girls aged 3 to 18 in Berkshire.
-Last November it was named Independent School of the Year and in July it won the Outstanding Progress Award in the independent sector at the Education Business Awards.

 For us, success is about more than just exam results or awards.
 We celebrate each pupil as an individual, and aspire for them to leave St Joseph’s as mature and confident citizens, ready to tackle life head on with energy and vigour.

 The College is situated close to Reading University and convenient to the town centre and the M4.
 The College consists of the Senior School (ages 11 to 18) and the Prep School (ages 3 to 11).
 The Senior School and Prep School are located within a single campus.

 St Joseph's is a Catholic school welcoming pupils of every faith or no faith.
 Pupils are educated in an atmosphere where Christian values and standards are recognised and established.
 The size of our classes means everyone receives the individual guidance and support they need to achieve their potential.
 Staff, pupils and parents form strong links, with a focus on both the academic progress and the wellbeing of each pupil.
 We encourage all pupils to develop an awareness of their own role in society.

 In September 2012 Andrew Colpus was appointed as Headmaster of the College.
 Sharon Boccaccini was appointed as College Deputy Head (Prep) in January 2020.
 During the past five years the Governors have taken a number of measures to develop the College.
 In addition to becoming co-educational these include an emphasis on marketing and a substantial investment in facilities, buildings and staff.
 Consistently rising pupil numbers provide momentum for growth and the confidence to make further investment.